giriprasad51/Additive_Ai/README.md

 # Abstract

-In this work, we introduce Additive AI, a novel framework for exploring and training deep learning models through structured architectural variation and gradient-level cooperation.
-We define a model family composed of binary compositional structures, where each + (addition) operation represents a binary decision to activate or skip a submodule, such as a subactivation layer or residual connection.
-This yields an exponentially large space of ( 2^n ) model architectures from a shared parameter pool, where n is the number of additive decisions.
+In this work, we introduce Additive AI, a framework for training deep learning models through structured architectural variation.
+We will define a model family where each + operation will control whether a submodule (e.g., residual block) is activated or skipped, creating 2ⁿ architectures from *n* binary decisions.

-To systematically analyze this architecture space, we conduct a parallel evaluation across multiple GPUs (Exp 1), where each GPU executes a unique structure on the same dataset.
-This allows us to directly compare performance metrics and identify top-K high-performing structures.
-In Exp 2, we co-train these top-K models using a distributed gradient averaging scheme via ring AllReduce, enabling architectural diversity while maintaining a unified training signal.
-In Exp 3, we propose a form of structural regularization by randomly activating or deactivating + operations during training, akin to dropout at the architectural level.
-This stochastic gating encourages robust feature learning and reduces overfitting by preventing reliance on any single fixed path.
-Together, these methods introduce a flexible and efficient approach to model structure exploration, ensemble-style training, and architectural regularization, opening new directions in neural architecture search and dynamic model design.
+# Track 1
+Experiment 1: Parallel Architecture Search
+We will deploy a multi-GPU system where each GPU will train a unique architecture on the same dataset.
+Performance metrics will be compared to identify the top-K structures.

+Experiment 2: Gradient-Cooperative Training
+The top-K models will be co-trained using distributed gradient averaging (ring AllReduce) to merge their learning signals while preserving architectural diversity.

+Experiment 3: Stochastic Structural Regularization During training, we will randomly gate + operations (like "architectural dropout") to prevent overfitting and encourage robust feature reuse.

-In Exp 4, In contrast to standard Mixture of Experts (MoE) models—where all experts share the same structure and only differ by routing—Additive AI defines an exponential family of expert models ( ( 2^n ) variants) that differ structurally through binary decisions applied to + (addition) operations.
+Experiment 4: In contrast to standard Mixture of Experts (MoE) models—where all experts share the same structure and only differ by routing—Additive AI defines an exponential family of expert models ( ( 2^n ) variants) that differ structurally through binary decisions applied to + (addition) operations.
 Each + operation in the architecture acts as a gate, controlling whether a submodule (e.g., subactivation, residual block) is included or skipped, resulting in a diverse set of model structures with shared weights.

+# Track 2

+we introduce a  model compression  and training booster inspired by the concept of strong and weak neurons.

+Experiment 1: In this experiment, we explore model compression using Automatic Relevance Determination (ARD).
+First, we replace standard model layers with ARD layers and train for a short duration (1–2 epochs) to induce sparsity.
+Next, we compress the model by reducing its dimensionality, selecting weights based on their ARD scores (combining both strong and weak weights).
+The compressed model is then training from scarch/fine-tuned on the full dataset, and we evaluate the impact of different dropout percentages on accuracy.

-Finally In Exp 5, we introduce a training booster and model compression approach inspired by the concept of strong and weak neurons.
-Lightweight models (with reduced dimensionality) are trained in parallel on data clusters for a few epochs, then synchronized to a larger base model rest of epochs larger model will train on pipeline or zero offload training.
-This approach accelerates early-stage convergence and enables scalable model compression.
-The compression strategy draws on ideas from our prior work, DiasDNN-VD, which used variational dropouts in a divide-and-conquer fashion for asynchronous DNN training.
-Additive AI thus offers a unified path for structure-aware training, compression, and performance optimization for large-scale language models.
+Experiment 2: In this experiment compressed/small models (with reduced dimensionality) with sum of dropout percentage is 100% are trained in parallel on data clusters for a few epochs, then synchronized to a larger base model rest of epochs larger model will train on pipeline or zero offload training.
+This approach accelerates early-stage convergence.

 # MLP
 <table>